Vorlonhomeworld/BBCL/14 Basic Decisions.md

 By the way, if you're (welcome) list shows up above the banner "Welcome James Bond" you may have a mis-placed parenthesis somewhere in your program.
 Double check it and make sure your parentheses are correct!
-I actuaklly had this issue occur when I was coding this the first time - so if you *do* have a missing or incorrectly closed parenthese, don't worry, you're in good company!
+I actually had this issue occur when I was coding this the first time - so if you *do* have a missing or incorrectly closed parenthese, don't worry, you're in good company!